-You probably know what Basilisk II is, but if not, a quick summary: Basilisk II is an open source emulator for 68k-based Macintosh computers that support 32bit memory that runs on Windows, OS X and Linux (also works on some other platforms).
-Running Basilisk II on a modern system will allow you to make changes to the minimal disk images I have on this site before you copy them on to their matching floppy disk (or floppyEMU), Iomega Zip Disk, CD-ROM, or SCSI2SD SD card.
+You probably know what Basilisk II is, but if not, a quick summary: Basilisk II (manual)is an open source emulator for 68k-based Macintosh computers that support 32bit memory (therefore you can NOT boot System 6, but you can setup System 6 on a secondary drive, see Section 5) that runs on Windows, OS X and Linux (also works on some other platforms).
+Running Basilisk II on a modern system will allow you to make changes to the minimal disk images I have on this site before you copy them on to their matching floppy disk (or floppyEMU), Iomega Zip Disk, CD-ROM, or SCSI2SD SD card etc.

-Because Basilisk II is already well documented on sites like Emaculation, I’m only going to describe the basics of how to use Basilisk II to add or remove files from the disk images available to download on my site, to help you setup your 68k Macintosh.
+Because Basilisk II is already well documented on sites like Emaculation, I’m only going to describe the basics of how to setup Basilisk II so you can use it to add or remove files from the disk images available to download on my site, to help you setup your 68k Macintosh.

 The latest versions for Windows, OS X and Linux can be found on the E-Maculation Forum.

 For Windows, you need a combinations of downloads: the BasiliskII.exe file from the 2015 build and the complete Basilisk II application from the 2010 build located on the internet archive and the GTK-runtime environment.

 - Create a destination folder on your system that you will install Basilisk II in.

 - Unzip the 2010 build in to the installation folder you created (Figure 1)

 - Download the latest windows build from the E-Maculation Forum

 BasiliskII.exe(2015-02-26) in to the same installation folder (replacing the 2010 version of BasiliskII.exe) (Figure 2)